 Are you looking to invest in a property?
-Then a building inspection can help assure you that you’re putting your money in the right place and give you peace of mind that there are no safety issues to worry about.
+A building inspection can help assure you that you’re putting your money in the right place and give you peace of mind that there are no safety issues to worry about.
 It will effectively assist you in identifying any major or minor defects in the building, and whether or not it will be worth your while.

 What is a structural defect?